Yatima1460/jekyll-now/_posts/2018-01-17-How-to-build-a-quantum-computer-in-D&D.markdown

 A 2D bit is a point on a circle
 A 3D bit is a point a sphere!

+The north pole is 0.
+The south pole is 1.
+All the other points are just values "in between".

 Yes you can encode information as a point on a sphere!

 *Hardware*